COVID-19 Library Updates

 - Curbside service began on: Monday, March 23

-- LPL Live virtual children’s programs began on: Monday, March 23
+- LPL Live virtual children’s programs for spring began on: Monday, March 23

 - Curbside service ended on: Monday, March 30 (due to Governor Northam’s Executive order)

 - Home delivery began on: Monday, May 4

 - Curbside service resumed on: Monday, June 1